dratul/eb04_Probably_FFT_as_sample_interpolator/README.md

 <h5> About the Lab (Objective) : </h5>

 “Digital Signal Processing” is a core subject of Electronics and Communication Engineering.
 It introduces the concept of analog and digital signal processing.
-It is part of curriculum in 3rd year B. Tech.
-Electronics and communication engineering of Dr. APJ Abdul Kalam Technical University Lucknow in both theory and practical.
-The practical lab consists of introduction to signal processing starting from generation of signals, time and frequency of signals and systems using Fourier, Laplace and Z transform to Design of digital Filters.
+The lab consists of introduction to signal processing starting from generation of signals, time and frequency of signals and systems using Fourier, Laplace and Z transform to Design of digital Filters.

 <h5> About the Experiment : </h5>